TJ-Feledy/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    - To save a user's identity in a database so that they can stay Authenticated.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    - Bcryptjs allows us to encrypt and hash a user's password, using a salt.

 - [ ] What does bcrypt do to slow down attackers?

+    - Bcryptjs has an option to increase the iteration count, to make it slower.

 - [ ] What are the three parts of the JSON Web Token?

+    - The Header, Payload, and Signature.

 ## Minimum Viable Product